No. 45 Squadron RAF

-Number 45 Squadron is a flying squadron of the Royal Air Force.
-The squadron, which was established on 1 March 1916 as part of the Royal Flying Corps, currently provides flying training using Embraer Phenom T1s and operates under the command of No. 3 Flying Training School at RAF Cranwell, Lincolnshire.
+Number 45 Squadron is a flying squadron of the Royal Air Force which was established on 1 March 1916 as part of the Royal Flying Corps.
+The Squadron currently provides advanced flying training for all of the RAF's Multi-Engine Pilots using the Embraer Phenom T1, and also provides basic and advanced training for all RAF Mission Aircrew and Airborne Specialists (aircrew WSO and WSOPs) using a large array of air and ground-based training devices.
+The Squadron operates under the command of No. 3 Flying Training School at RAF Cranwell, Lincolnshire.
+The current Officer Commanding 45 Squadron is Wing Commander D W Savage.

 History

 First World War

-Formed during World War I at Gosport on 1 March 1916 as Number 45 Squadron, the unit was first equipped with Sopwith 1½ Strutters which it was to fly in the Scout role.
-Deployed to France in October of that year, the Squadron found itself suffering heavy losses due to the quality of its aircraft.
-This did not change until it transitioned to the Sopwith Camel in July 1917.
+Formed during World War I at Fort Grange, Gosport on 1 March 1916 as Number 45 Squadron, the unit was first equipped with Sopwith 1½ Strutters which it was to fly in the Scout role.
+Deployed to France in October of that year, the Squadron suffered heavy losses due to the quality of its aircraft, continuing until it transitioned to the Sopwith Camel in July 1917.
 Transferred to the Austro-Italian front at the end of 1917, 45 Squadron there engaged in ground attack and offensive patrols until September 1918 when it returned to France and joined the Independent Force.

-During the course of the war, some thirty flying aces had served in the squadron's ranks.
-They included future Air Vice-Marshal Matthew Frew, Cedric Howell, Geoffrey Hornblower Cock, future Air Commodore Raymond Brownell, John C. B. Firth, Kenneth Barbour Montgomery, Mansell Richard James, Norman Macmillan, Peter Carpenter, Richard Jeffries Dawes, Norman Cyril Jones, Ernest Masters, Henry Moody, Thomas F. Williams, William Wright, James Dewhirst, James Belgrave, Edward Clarke, Alfred Haines, Thomas M. Harries, Alan Rice-Oxley, Earl Hand, Sir Arthur Harris, 1st Baronet, Charles Gray Catto, John Pinder, and future Group Captain Sidney Cottle.
+During the course of the war, some thirty flying aces served in the squadron's ranks.
+They included future Air Vice-Marshal Matthew Frew, Cedric Howell, Geoffrey Hornblower Cock, future Air Commodore Raymond Brownell, John C. B. Firth, Kenneth Barbour Montgomery, Mansell Richard James, Norman Macmillan, Peter Carpenter, Richard Jeffries Dawes, Norman Cyril Jones, Ernest Masters, Henry Moody, Thomas F. Williams, William Wright, James Dewhirst, James Belgrave, Edward Clarke, Alfred Haines, Thomas M. Harries, Alan Rice-Oxley, Earl Hand, Arthur Harris, Charles Gray Catto, John Pinder, and future Group Captain Sidney Cottle.

 Inter-war period

 The squadron returned to England in February 1919 and disbanded in December 1919.
-In April 1921 it reformed at Helwan, Egypt.
+In April 1921 it reformed at RAF Helwan, Egypt.
 Assigned Vickers Vernon bomber-transports, the unit provided troop transportation and ground support and mail services throughout the Middle East, notably in support of anti-rebel operations in Iraq and Palestine.
-The unit transitioned to DH9As in 1927,to Fairey IIIs in 1929 and to Fairey Gordons in 1935.
+The unit transitioned to DH9As in 1927, to Fairey IIIs in 1929 and to Fairey Gordons in 1935.
 At some point the unit adopted the nickname "The Flying Camels".
 The Squadron Badge is a winged camel, approved by King Edward VIII in October 1936.
 The badge and nickname derive from the Sopwith used by the unit in World War I and its long service in the Middle East.